nico/clangtut/tut.markdown

 this, we need to know which file the declarator was found in. clang uses the class `SourceLocation` to represent this information.
-Since there are lots of `SourceLocation`s (every identifier needs to store where it is from, for example), some effort has been done to make `SourceLocation` small -- it's only 32 bit, as small as an `int`.
+Since there are lots of `SourceLocation`s (every identifier needs to store where it is from, for example), some effort has been made to make `SourceLocation` small -- it's only 32 bit, as small as an `int`.
 As a result, a `SourceLocation` alone cannot tell you much, you also need a `SourceManager`, which works together with `SourceLocation` for full-featured file identification. `SourceManager`